Masterpush07/EDA-PROJECTS/Project-1-Titanic-Survival-Analysis/README.md

 ---

 ## 📌 **Project Overview**
-- This project focuses on performing **Exploratory Data Analysis (EDA)** on the famous *Titanic dataset* to uncover insights about passenger survival.
+- This project focuses on performing **Exploratory Data Analysis (EDA)** on the famous **Titanic dataset** to uncover insights about passenger survival.
 - The goal is to analyze key factors such as age, gender, class, family size, and fare, and understand how they influenced survival chances.
-- Through data cleaning, visualization, and correlation analysis, this project demonstrates structured EDA practices that are essential in any Machine Learning     workflow.
+- Through **data cleaning, visualization, and correlation analysis**, this project demonstrates structured EDA practices that are essential in any **Machine Learning workflow**.
 ---

 ## 🛠️ **Steps Performed**